Convergence (comics): Convergence: The Flash

 Every morning, Barry Allen wakes to find that his wife Iris is not with him and remembers, once again, that he has been trapped.
 All of Gotham City has been trapped within a dome for the better part of a year, Barry has been robbed of his super-speed by the dome.

 He had come back to Pre-Crisis Gotham City from his home in the 31st Century to appear at a paralympics event when the dome appeared.
 He has been trying to find a way out every day, but with every metahuman's abilities gone, it seems impossible.
 It puzzles Barry how well the people of Gotham have adapted to their new state of affairs.
 He still runs, hoping that one day he'll run fast enough to access the Speed Force again.
 A beeping of his pager prompts him to stop running and call in from a pay phone.
 Some lab results are back at Gotham Central, and he has to be at work.

 He managed to get a job with the Central City Police Department's crime lab and he's been paired with Josie Leighton as his chief lab assistant for the last six months.
-Barry is fond of her—maybe too fond of her.
-She's fond of him, and he knows it, but Iris is never far from his mind.
+Barry is fond of her and Josie as well, but Barry still has some thoughts of Iris.
 In another life, maybe he would take her up on her offers to go out for coffee together.
-Still, he can't help but worry that this is another life and he might as well start living it.
+Still, he cannot help but worry that this is another life and he might as well start living it.
 Barry joins Bruce Wayne for coffee in her place, expressing his worries about just how doomed their efforts to escape the dome are.
 Bruce suggests that he think on this challenge less like a sprint and more like a marathon.